Spectral Analysis of the Schr\"odinger Operator for the Incommensurate System: Spectrum of the Schrödinger operator

 \subsection{Relationship between $\sigma(\mathscr{H})$ and $\sigma(\tilde{\mathscr{H}}^{\delta})$}

-In this section, we study the relationship between the spectra of the Schrödinger operator $\mathscr{H}$ for the incommensurate system and the regularized Schrödinger operator $\tilde{\mathscr{H}}^{\delta}$.
-We first establish the spectral equivalence between $\mathscr{H}$ and the extended Schrödinger operator $\tilde{\mathscr{H}}$.
+In this subsection, we study the relationship between the spectra of the Schrödinger operator $\mathscr{H}$ for the incommensurate system and the regularized Schrödinger operator $\tilde{\mathscr{H}}^{\delta}$.
+We first establish the relationship between the spectrum of $\mathscr{H}$ and the spectrum of the extended Schrödinger operator $\tilde{\mathscr{H}}$.
 The lemma below records the standard spectral properties of self-adjoint operators \cite{reed1980methods} and will be used in our analysis.

 \begin{lemma} Let $\mathcal{L}$ be a self-adjoint operator in the Hilbert space $H$ on the domain $\mathcal{D}$.
 Then, $\lambda\in \sigma(\mathcal{L})$ is equivalent to the fact that there exists a sequence $\{\varphi_{n}\}_{n=1}^{\infty}\subset\mathcal{D}$ such that $\Vert \varphi_{n}\Vert=1$ and